 Boots

-When floors can reach hundreds of degrees and smoke and debris can obscure the threat of puncture wounds and other injuries, foot protection is crucial.
+Foot protection is crucial when floors can reach hundreds of degrees and when smoke and debris can obscure the threat of puncture wounds and other injuries.
 Leather construction — since leather is a fire-resistant material — and steel toe inserts are standard.
-Boots should also be water- and moisture-resistant, reflective and equipped with removable foot beds for comfort and hygiene.
+Boots should also be water- and moisture-resistant, reflective, and equipped with removable foot beds for comfort and hygiene.

 Helmet

-A firefighter's helmet is another piece of PPE that must perform a variety of roles by protecting against heat and flame and falling debris and other impacts that are common in active fire situations.
+A firefighter's helmet must perform a variety of roles by protecting against heat and flame, falling debris, and other impacts that are common in active fire situations.

-Fortunately, technological advances have produced helmets that satisfy both requirements.
+Fortunately, technological advances have produced helmets that satisfy all requirements.
 While helmets vary slightly between manufacturers, they are usually made with a hard shell that often consists of plastic, fiberglass or carbon fiber to offer protection against impact without adding excess weight.
-They frequently include an additional Kevlar layer for added strength and are constructed with non-conductive material to avoid electric shock.
+They frequently include an additional Kevlar layer for added strength and are constructed with nonconductive material to avoid electric shock.

 Hand Protection